Foreign investors add Indian online property portals to shopping cart

-NEW DELHI (Reuters) - Indian businessman Navin Bhartia’s Internet habits make him a dream customer for billionaire foreign media moguls like Rupert Murdoch.
+NEW DELHI, Jan 12 (Reuters) - Indian businessman Navin Bhartia’s Internet habits make him a dream customer for billionaire foreign media moguls like Rupert Murdoch.

 The 45-year-old from Kolkata likes to buy homes online, sometimes without visiting them.
 In the last four years, he has bought five properties for 40 million rupees ($641,900) on Proptiger.com, partly owned by Murdoch’s News Corp.